-Restoring circulation to the affected heart muscle is usually done with a procedure called percutaneous coronary intervention.
-Often called PCI for short, this procedure uses a catheter-based device inserted into a major blood vessel (usually one near your upper thigh).
+Providers restore circulation to your affected heart muscle with a procedure called percutaneous coronary intervention (PCI).
+This uses a catheter-based device inserted into a major blood vessel (usually one near your upper thigh or your wrist).

-CABG involves taking a blood vessel from elsewhere in the body (usually your chest, arm or leg) and using it to construct a detour for blood to use.
-This reroutes blood around the blocked artery section (or more than one artery; a double bypass goes around two arteries, three is a triple, and so on).
+CABG involves using a blood vessel from elsewhere in your body (usually your chest, arm or leg) to construct a detour for blood.
+This reroutes blood around one or more blocked artery sections and brings blood to your heart muscle.

 In general, there are many things that you can do that may prevent a heart attack.
 However, some factors beyond your control — especially your family history — can still lead to a heart attack despite your best efforts.
 Still, reducing your risk can postpone when you have a heart attack and reduce the severity if you have one.

 Although there are several risk factors that you can’t control, there are many ways you can help yourself and reduce your risk of a heart attack.
 These include: